Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

 The proof relies on a gluing theorem, for which we need some information about the asymptotics of the curves that are to be glued.
 The multiplicities of the positive (respectively, negative) ends of a connected curve asymptotic to a given orbit $\gamma$ defines a positive (respectively, negative) partition of the total multiplicity $m$ of $\gamma$.
 A key fact is that a nontrivial component of a holomorphic current that contributes to the ECH differential or the $U$-map satisfies the \textit{partition conditions} \cite{Hutchings:lectures}*{\S3.9}, which means the partitions $p^\pm_\gamma(m)$ are uniquely determined by the orbit $\gamma$.
 For example, if $\gamma$ is elliptic with rotation class $\theta\in(0,\frac{1}{m})\mod 1$ then $p^+_\gamma(m)=(1,\ldots,1)$ and $p^-_\gamma(m)=(m)$.

-\begin{proof}[Proof of Proposition~\ref{prop:cycle}] To prove the chain map equation~\eqref{chainmap}, we fix an admissible orbit set $\Theta$ and analyze the ends of $\mM_{I+1}(\varnothing,\Theta;A,\bar z,\bar\eta)$.
+\begin{proof}[Proof of Proposition~\ref{prop:cycle}] To prove the chain map equation~\eqref{chainmap} we fix an admissible orbit set $\Theta$ and analyze the ends of $\mM_{I+1}(\varnothing,\Theta;A,\bar z,\bar\eta)$; here we clarify that the cardinality of $\bar z$ remains as $\frac{1}{2}(I-p)$ and the cardinality of $\bar\eta$ remains as $p\le I$.
 A broken curve arising as a limit of curves in $\mM_{I+1}(\varnothing,\Theta;A,\bar z,\bar\eta)$ cannot contain a multiply covered \textit{punctured} component in the cobordism level, except for a cover of a special plane or an embedded cylinder\footnote{ There can exist multiple covers of index 0 embedded cylinders at hyperbolic orbits, because the orbit set between the levels of the broken curve need not be an \textit{admissible} orbit set.} (asymptotic to hyperbolic orbits).
 This follows from the arguments in the proof of Proposition~\ref{prop:finite}, for which the cobordism level $\cC$ now satisfies

 If there were no such multiply covered punctured components, the proof of $\partial_\text{ECH}^2=0$ in \cite{HutchingsTaubes:gluing1} could be copied to conclude that the number of signed gluings is 1 in the case needed to prove~\eqref{chainmap}.
 That is, the proof of \cite{HutchingsTaubes:gluing1}*{Lemma 7.23} would carry over verbatim to show that a broken curve consists of